 I set up my own business working as a holistic funeral director many years ago understanding that people needed not only more choice, but also more support than they had been, on the whole, from mainstream traditional funeral directors.

-I am a multi-award winning Holistic Funeral Director, Specialist in Ceremonial Care of the Body, End of Life Doula for people and pets (PELS) and founded www.stagdirectcremations.co.uk to ensure that families are getting holistic support when choosing a direct cremation.
+I am a multi-award winning Holistic Funeral Director, Specialist in Ceremonial Care of the Body and End of Life Practitioner for People and Pets (PELS)

 "Funerals are a sacred ceremony to honour &